intelij/Angular2/readme.md

 3) Type: `npm start`
     This launches the TypeScript compiler (tsc) to compile the application and wait for changes.
     It also starts the lite-server and launches the browser to run the application.

+##Whats Next?

+We will be connecting to laravel backend.

+MySQL Database